astropy/specutils/docs/spectral_cube.rst

 Working with Spectral Cubes
 ###########################

-Spectral cubes can be read directly with :class:`~specutils.Spectrum1D`.
+Spectral cubes can be read directly with :class:`~specutils.Spectrum`.
 A specific example of this is demonstrated here.
-In addition to the functions demonstrated below, as a subclass of `NDCube <https://github.com/sunpy/ndcube>`_, :class:`~specutils.Spectrum1D` also inherits useful methods for e.g. cropping based on combinations of world and spectral coordinates.
-Most of the functionality inherited from `~ndcube.NDCube` requires initializing the ``Spectrum1D`` object with a WCS describing the coordinates for all axes of the data.
+In addition to the functions demonstrated below, as a subclass of `NDCube <https://github.com/sunpy/ndcube>`_, :class:`~specutils.Spectrum` also inherits useful methods for e.g. cropping based on combinations of world and spectral coordinates.
+Most of the functionality inherited from `~ndcube.NDCube` requires initializing the ``Spectrum`` object with a WCS describing the coordinates for all axes of the data.

 Note that the workflow described here is for spectral cubes that are rectified